 University of Arizona International Travel Policies

 NO UNIVERSITY OF ARIZONA TRAVEL IS PERMITTED TO SYRIA.
-MOST TRAVEL TO IRAN WILL REQUIRE AN OFAC LICENSE AND APPROVAL CAN TAKE MORE THAN A YEAR TO RECIEVE.
-TRAVEL TO CUBA, NORTH KOREA, SUDAN, OR LIBYA MAY REQUIRE A LICENSE FROM COMMERCE, OFAC, OR BOTH.
+MOST ACTIVITIES IN IRAN WILL REQUIRE AN OFAC LICENSE AND APPROVAL CAN TAKE MORE THAN A YEAR TO RECEIVE.
+ACTIVITIES IN EMBARGOED AND SANCTIONED COUNTRIES MAY REQUIRE A LICENSE FROM COMMERCE, OFAC, OR BOTH.
 THERE IS A PRESUMPTION OF DENIAL FOR ANYTHING ITAR CONTROLLED.

-On February 16, 2016, Senior Vice President for Academic Affairs and Provost Andrew C. Comrie, Ph.D., issued a memorandum to all University of Arizona Campus Colleagues regarding travel to Iran.
+On February 16, 2016, the Senior Vice President for Academic Affairs and Provost issued a memorandum to all University of Arizona Campus Colleagues regarding travel to Iran.

 Travel Authorization Process

 All University of Arizona personnel traveling internationally on University business are required to complete and submit a Travel Authorization form, register each trip in the University International Travel Registry, and receive approval prior to travel.
 It is the responsibility of the traveler to know the status of official travel prior to departure.